SEAGitUser/voxel-cone-tracing/README.md

 * Fredrik in his original implemenation had different cones such refraction and specular, computational resources permitting these could be added here as well

-Screen Shots ( indirect illumination exagerated for illustration)
+Screen Shots ( indirect illumination & ambient occlusion exagerated for illustration)
 ------

 <p align="center">